nolanlawson/resources-for-mastodon-newbies/README.md

 1. a member of your instance, or
 2. a remote user followed by at least one person in your instance.
+3. (some other minor exceptions, such as domain suspension, but you get the gist)

 You can click the date to open the toot in a new tab and see the full list of favs/boosts/replies.
 Any URL (e.g. to a toot) can be pasted into the Search box and then you can reply/fav/boost it.